-To start each engine individually, use the START/STOP buttons in the engine START/STOP panel below the POWER/START/ STOP panel.
-Press the START/STOP button for the port engine.
+Make sure the engines are shutdown with the shift levers in the neutral position and your hand is on the control levers.
+Touch the panel with the electronic key fob to unlock and activate the panel.
+The panel will beep twice to indicate it is unlocked and the buttons are active.
+Once the panel is activated, press the IGNITION button, then the START/STOP button for the port engine.
 It is not necessary to hold the button, just press it once and release it.
 The computer will automatically check all engine systems and start the engine.
 Once the engine stabilizes, repeat the starting procedure for the other engines.
 Stop the engines by pressing the START/STOP buttons again.
+Touch the panel with the electronic key to deactivate and lock the panel.
+The panel will beep once to indicate that it is locked and the engines and START/STOP buttons are deactivated.